Fast relaxation of the random field Ising dynamics: Fast mixing with large variance fields or SSM

 \subsection{From block dynamics to a mixing time bound}

 We now use the blocks from the previous section to deduce the claimed bound on the mixing time of the $\RFIM$ on $\Lambda_n$ with large variance.
-Given the properties (1)--(3) proved in the previous subsection, stitching them together is a fairly standard application of the block dynamics tool in Markov chain mixing times.
+Given the properties (1)--(3) proved in the previous subsection, stitching them together is an application of the following block dynamics tool in Markov chain mixing times, which follows from decomposition of the variational form of the spectral gap, and which has found many uses in bounding spin system mixing times.

 \begin{Def} If blocks $(\cB_i)$ cover $V$, the \emph{block dynamics} with blocks $\cB$ is the continuous-time Markov chain that assigns each block a rate-1 Poisson clock, and when the clock corresponding to block $\cB_i$ rings, it fully resamples the configuration on $\cB_i$ conditional on the configuration on~$V \setminus \cB_i$. \end{Def}